Playbook 2026 · For Advanced Marketers

 Smart Shopping + Expanded Text Ads

-Manual ad copy variants.
-Separate Shopping container with limited automation.
+Manual ad-copy variants.
+Separate Shopping environments with limited automation layers.

 Now